cslsolow/SkillForge/README.md

 [![SWE-bench](https://img.shields.io/badge/SWE--bench-Verified-brightgreen.svg)](https://www.swebench.com/)
 [![Docker](https://img.shields.io/badge/docker-SWE--bench%20eval-blue.svg?logo=docker)](https://www.docker.com/)

 SkillForge is a framework for self-improving software-engineering agents.
-Rather than relying on fixed, general-purpose knowledge, it enables an agent to **actively synthesize project-specific issues**, **self-distill structured experience** from the resulting repair trajectories, and then **inject that experience at inference time** to solve new issues in the same codebase.
+Rather than relying on fixed, general-purpose knowledge, it enables an agent to **actively synthesize project-specific issues**, **self-distill structured skill** from the resulting repair trajectories, and then **inject that skill at inference time** to solve new issues in the same codebase.

 It extends **mini-swe-agent** with two additional components:

 - **`synthesis/`** — proactively generate buggy instances for any GitHub repository and collect repair trajectories
 - **`distilling/`** — self-distill structured *keypoints* and *environment knowledge* from those trajectories

-The overall pipeline is: **synthesize → distill → run agent with experience**.
+The overall pipeline is: **synthesize → distill → run agent with skill**.
+@article{zhang2026swe,
+  title={Swe-bench goes live!},
+  author={Zhang, Linghao and He, Shilin and Zhang, Chaoyun and Kang, Yu and Li, Bowen and Xie, Chengxing and Wang, Junhao and Wang, Maoquan and Huang, Yufan and Fu, Shengyu and others}, journal={Advances in Neural Information Processing Systems}, volume={38}, year={2026}
+}

-The agent code (with experience injection) lives in the standard `src/minisweagent/` package, exactly as in mini-swe-agent.
+The agent code (with skill injection) lives in the standard `src/minisweagent/` package, exactly as in mini-swe-agent.

 ## 📄 Overview